thma/PolysemyCleanArchitecture/# warp as an effect.md

 This design works perfectly fine and also follows the common practise to exploit the Servant [`hoistServer`](https://hackage.haskell.org/package/servant-server-0.19.1/docs/Servant-Server.html#v:hoistServer) mechanism.

-The only complaint is that the Polysemy effect interpreter is not executed as the outmost piece of code.
+The only complaint is that the Polysemy effect interpreter is not executed as the outermost piece of code.
 Accordingly we have to deploy our application into warp rather than having Polysemy in control and executing warp as an effect.

 ## The new solution